willothy/nvim-cokeline/README.md

 local get_hex = require('cokeline/utils').get_hex

 require('cokeline').setup({
-  -- If true the bufferline is hidden when only one buffer is listed hide_when_one_buffer = false,
+  -- Show the bufferline when there are at least this many visible buffers. show_if_buffers_are_at_least = 1,

   -- Controls what happens when the first (last) buffer is focused and the user -- tries to focus/switch to the previous (next) buffer.
 If true the last